createDurably

 dialect | Dialect | required | Kysely dialect (SQLite, libSQL, or PostgreSQL) |

-pollingIntervalMs | number | 1000 | How often to check for pending jobs (ms) |
+pollingIntervalMs | number | 1000 | How often to check for pending jobs when the worker is idle (ms) |

 leaseRenewIntervalMs | number | 5000 | How often to renew the lease (ms) |